Cloudmancermedia/cdk-resources/README.md

-# Unoffical Comprehansive AWS CDK Resource List
+# Unofficial Comprehensive AWS CDK Resource List
 Watch on [YouTube]()

 This is a compilation of free resources for the AWS CDK.